-Social Benefits of a Green Roof
+Social Benefits of a Green Roof Amenity Space Due to the ever increasing density of city populations demand for extra outdoor spaces is on the rise.
+Green roofs provide amenity solutions that can be used on new and refurbishment projects including: - Sports facilities such as football, tennis or running courts. - Social areas such as lawns, decks and terraces. - Relaxing areas that benefit mental well being and relaxation Food Production Green roofs can be used to provide areas to grow food, similar to an allotment, thereby reducing the ecological footprint of an urban area and supporting local sustainable produce production.
+Aesthetics Green roofs visibly change the roofscape of the built environment, taking away dark colour roof surfaces and replacing them with natural colours that change with the seasons: green, reds, browns etc. This replacement of the 'concrete jungle' with a vista that replicates nature has significant visual, environmental and health benefits and can help blend a building into its natural environement, particularly in rural settings.

-Amenity Space Due to the ever increasing density of city populations demand for extra outdoor spaces is on the rise.
-Green Roofs provide amenity solutions that can be used on new and refurbishment projects including: Sports facilities such as football, tennis or running courts.
-Social areas such as lawns, decks and terraces.
-Relaxing areas that benefit mental well being and relaxation.
-Food Production Green roofs can be used to provide areas to grow food, similar to an allotment, thereby reducing the ecological footprint of an urban area and supporting local sustainable produce production.
-Aesthetics ireen roofs visibly change the roofscape of the built environment, taking away dark coloured roof surfaces nd replacing them with natural colours that change with the seasons: greens, reds, browns etc. This eplacement of the 'concrete jungle' with a vista that replicates nature has significant visual, environmental nd health benefits and can help blend a building into its natural environment, particularly in rural settings.
-Environmental E Air Pollution Senefits of a Green Roof Air pollution in cities is said to contribute to a great many premature deaths in the UK annually.
+Environmental Benefits of a Green Roof Air Pollution Air pollution in cities is said to contribute to a great many premature deaths in the UK annually.
 The plant matter on a green roof helps filtrate pollutants, absorb carbon dioxide and transfer moisture vapour back into the atmosphere, just as the rainforests are seen as the lungs of the world.
-Urban Heat Islar Effect phenomena by which cities are typically 3° hotter than the outlying areas, this is principally due to the vegetation being replaced by hard surfaces such as roads, pavements and roofs.
+Urban Heat Island Effect The Albedo or Urban Heat Island effect is the phenomena by which cities are typically 3° hotter than the outlying areas, this is principally due to the vegetation being replaced by hard surfaces such as roads, pavements and roofs.
 Green roofs provide a means to re-vegetate city and urban areas thereby reducing temperatures and improving air quality.
-Carbon Reductio Residential Farmland Established plants capture and store carbon dioxide.
+Sketch of an Urban Heat-Island Profile Commercial Urban Residential Residential Residential Residential Residential Rural Farmland Carbon Reduction Established plants capture and store carbon dioxide.
 Studies in the USA indicate that once established 50m 2 of extensive sedum green roof will capture roughly the same amount of carbon as a broad leaf tree.
-Water Attenuation/Flo Risk reduction Green roofs both detain and retain rainfall (precipitation) at the point of impact, mitigating flood risk by od reducing water loads on drainage systems (SuDS).
+Water Attenuation / Floor Risk Reduction Green roofs both detain and retain rainfall (precipitation) at the point of impact, mitigating flood risk by reducing water loads on drainage systems (SuDS).
 Quality of water runoff is also improved by the removal of heavy metals and pollutants, bringing benefit to rivers and water courses.
-Biodiversity Green roofs can be designed specifically to replicate specific ground conditions, replacing habitat lost through the construction process and improving site ecology.
-Through careful design they can replace lost habitat for flora and fauna, meet specific Biodiversity Action Plan (BAP) requirements for invertebrates, Bird and Bat species and/or creat niche habitats that can support the preservation of rare species.
+Biodiversity Green roofs can be designed specifically to replicate specific ground conditions, replacing habitat lost through the construction process and improving ecology.
+Through careful design they can replace lost habitat for flora and fauna, meet specific Biodiversity Action Plan (BAP) requirements for invertebrates, Bird and Bat species and/or create niche habitates that can support the preservation of rare species.